Unknowlars/Grafana-alloy-bootstrap/README.md

 ## How it works

 - Discovers packs from `templates/packs/*/pack.conf`
-- You select packs in a menu
+- Interactive mode: you select packs in a menu
+- Silent mode: packs/settings come from flags and/or saved state
-- It renders templates with `envsubst`
+- Renders templates with `envsubst`
 - Writes a combined config:
   - shared **sinks** from `templates/sinks/`
   - selected **packs** from `templates/packs/`